Cadry's Kitchen

 Crab rangoon

-Hand dipping plant-based crab rangoon into sweet & sour sauce.
+Hand dipping vegan crab rangoon appetizer into sweet chili sauce.

 They’re usually filled with cream cheese, crab or mock crab, and green onions.
 Then they’re stuffed inside of won ton wrappers and fried.